How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 When blocking someone online is not an option, there are other steps you can take to limit your exposure to them.
 Any of the following tactics can help you take control online:

-Most sites allow you delete specific comments, so you can remove the offensive responses quickly.
+Most sites allow you to delete specific comments, so you can remove the offensive responses quickly. - Report the incident to the platform.

 If you don’t want it to be obvious that it was you who took action, reporting allows you to anonymously flag the issue, so the company can take action.
+You can find reporting instructions for some of the most popular platforms here: - Create private lists and groups.

 Most social networks have a feature to make messages, posts or groups private.
 By doing this, you can choose to include people you trust and keep potentially sensitive conversations away from harassers.

-Cyberbullying on Online Forums
+Understanding LGBTQ Cyberbullying in Online Forums

-LGBTQ folks should never be forced to mask their identity, but unfortunately, the world can be a very ugly place, and some people may choose to keep certain information private in order to keep themselves safe.
+LGBTQ youth should never be forced to mask their identity, but unfortunately, the world can be a very ugly place, and some people may choose to keep certain information private in order to keep themselves safe.

-People can quickly connect the dots to work out who you and your friends are, so some choose to use pseudonyms for themselves and people to whom they refer in their posts.
+- Real Names: People can quickly connect the dots to work out who you and your friends are, so some choose to use pseudonyms for themselves and people to whom they refer in their posts.
 This simple habit is easy to adopt and will afford you considerable privacy, while still allowing you to share your experiences and opinions.

-If you’re commenting in forums, consider not linking your social media account, or at least keeping your social media settings private.
+- Links to Social Media: If you’re commenting in forums, consider not linking your social media account, or at least keeping your social media settings private.
 While being verbally attacked on a thread is one thing, your social media account usually has a lot more personal information about you that could escalate harassment to a different level.

 Closeted People Risk Being Blackmailed